feniljain/knowledge-base/interviews/README.md

 - https://medium.com/@eliana.lopez/the-youtube-channel-that-made-me-comfortable-with-leetcode-fd28484d8cac
 - https://hypercontext.com/blog/management-skills/engineers-share-candid-feedback-one-on-ones
 - 4 Examples of How to Answer “Tell Me About Yourself” in Interviews: https://careersidekick.com/tell-me-about-yourself-interview-question-answer/
+- How to pass the interview for software engineering roles in Big Tech - Handbook: https://www.lambrospetrou.com/articles/big-tech-software-interviews/

 ## Videos: